 - While deriving the energy equation I talk about orders of 4 and higher.
 The slide should show c^4 instead of c^2.
 My comments should be related to c^4 and higher in the denominator, not v^4 or higher in the numerator.
 This does not change the truncation, but for clarity, this must be called out.
 This is corrected in the revised presentation attached above.

-Steven B. Bryant is a futurist, researcher, and author who investigates the innovative application and strategic implications of science and technology on society and business.
-He is also a computer science graduate student at the Georgia Institute of Technology where he is specializing in machine learning and interactive intelligence.
+Steven B. Bryant is a researcher and author who investigates the innovative application and strategic implications of science and technology on society and business.
+He holds a Master of Science in Computer Science from the Georgia Institute of Technology where he specialized in machine learning and interactive intelligence.
+He also holds an MBA from the University of San Diego.
 Steven is the author of DISRUPTIVE: Rewriting the rules of physics, which is a thought-provoking book that shows where relativity fails and introduces Modern Mechanics, a unified model of motion that fundamentally changes how we view modern physics.
 DISRUPTIVE is available at Amazon.com, BarnesAndNoble.com, and other booksellers!